Installing Apcera on OpenStack

 Install and configure OpenStack Liberty, or access your hosted OpenStack Liberty installation.

-The Apcera Platform EE installation files and instructions for OpenStack support the Liberty release.
+The Apcera Platform installation files and instructions for OpenStack support the Liberty release.

 Refer to OpenStack configuration tasks as necessary throughout these instructions.